SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/icon/index.md

 ### Metadata

-We also include some metadata for each icon such as the category and aliases.
+We also include some metadata for each icon such as the category and aliases which can e.g. be used to group icons.

 :component-example{name="Metadata" layout="grow"}